 - Chua, B.-H., 1995, Communitarian Ideology and Democracy in Singapore, London: Routledge.

-- de Bary, T.-Wm., 1998, Asian Values and Human Rights: A Confucian Communitarian Perspective, Cambridge: Harvard University Press.
+- de Bary, T.-Wm., 1998, Asian Values and Human Rights: A Confucian Communitarian Perspective, Cambridge, MA: Harvard University Press.

 - Etzioni, A., 2001, The Monochrome Society, Princeton: Princeton University Press.